3 min read

 Beach Day Fragrances

 Beach fragrances can be sophisticated and interesting without defaulting to coconut sunscreen or generic aquatic clichés.
 The best beach scents complement coastal air rather than trying to bottle it literally.
-For Santa Cruz beach culture—where you're as likely to encounter surf photographers and marine biologists as you are tourists—fragrance sophistication matters.
+For Santa Cruz beach culture, where you're as likely to encounter surf photographers and marine biologists as you're tourists, fragrance sophistication matters.
 The right beach scent captures coastal essence through evocative rather than literal interpretation: sea salt minerality instead of sunscreen coconut, driftwood character instead of generic aquatics, ozonic freshness instead of synthetic "ocean breeze."
 These fragrances complement Santa Cruz's rugged coastline, kelp-strewn beaches, and dramatic rock formations rather than tropical resort fantasies.

 Beyond the Sunscreen Cliché